U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 Applicants who are not U.S. citizens who are currently overseas or reside in the U.S. on non-immigrant visas are considered for admission as international students.
-Candidates for admission are given priority if complete applications are filed by:
+Candidates for admission may complete applications for the following terms if submitted by the following deadlines:

 Applications will be considered for all terms subject to department and/or University restrictions and/or course availability.

 International Undergraduate applicants should submit the following information to the Office of International Undergraduate Admissions.
 All documents submitted become the property of PSU and cannot be photocopied, returned, or forwarded to third parties.

 1. Application form and $50 nonrefundable application fee.
 The application and nonrefundable application fee are valid for one academic year only.
 The $50 fee cannot be waived.

 2. Official transcripts.
 To be considered official, transcripts must arrive in the Office of International Admissions in a sealed envelope from the issuing school.
 Applicants whose admission will be based on high school/secondary school graduation should submit official transcripts of their final four years of high school/secondary school study or documentation as requested by the office of Undergraduate International Admissions.
 Transfer students must submit official transcripts from each college or university attended, regardless of whether or not they feel their prior academic study may be relevant to their PSU study.
 Transfer students with fewer than 30 quarter credits of college/university coursework are also required to submit transcripts from their final four years of high school/secondary school.
 Credits from accredited schools outside the U.S. will be transferred to PSU according to established international transfer credit guidelines and policies.
 See Academic Credit section of this Bulletin for more information.
 Students who knowingly submit altered or falsified academic records or other application documents jeopardize their admission status and may have their admission rescinded and/or registration canceled.